 Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

-Using a smart thermostat isn’t just wise for saving on heating costs.
-It can also alert you if there’s a problem with your furnace.
+Using a smart thermostat isn’t just smart for saving on heating expenses.
+It can also let you know if there’s an issue with your furnace.

-The Google Nest is equipped with a feature called Furnace Heads Up, which will alert you if it notices an issue with your heating system.
+The Google Nest is equipped with a feature called Furnace Heads Up, which will alert you if it notices a problem with your heating system.
 You’ll notice the warning on the thermostat, in the app and in your monthly Nest Home report.

 One of the most typical problems is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
 Here’s what's doing on and how you can fix it.